antfu/talks/2023-10-28/src/slides.md

 <h2 important-text-5xl important-mt-0>Roads to Open Source<sup op50 v-click>1/n</sup></h2>

 <!--
 As someone who have been working on open source for a while and made a living, I have to say that open Source is so much fun and rewarding.
-I believe many of you wanted to contribute to open source, or already doing so.
+I believe many of you also wanted to contribute to open source, or already doing so.
 However, there are so many factors that affects that if a open source project would become popular, or "successful" -- depends on how you define it.
 For example, the quality of the code, the documentation, the community, the marketing, and so on.
 All of them are important and related to each other.
 There isn't really a golden rule to make a open source project successful.

 So for today's topic, I'd like to share some of my experience and ideas on creating and maintaining open source projects, combining with some observations that I have learned from the community.
 Hopefully it can help you start your own open source journey, or find some new ideas to improve your existing projects.
 This is going to a series of talks, and today we will start the very first one of them.
 -->